Green7izard/DeadByDaylightBackup/README.md

 A very simple low tech solution for backing up your DeadByDaylight Save files

+## Installation

+Download the Latest release from https://github.com/Green7izard/DeadByDaylightBackup/tree/master/Releases Extract it anywhere!
+Execute it!

 ## How To Add your Saves

 In the upper left textbox you can add the path where your save file exists.
 Most of the times it will be: